mmpacker/men-stack-crud-golf-goose/README.md

-# Golf Goose
-### by Matt Packer
+# Golf Goose - by Matt Packer

-*Golf Goose* is a full 'MEN' stack applicatioon that makes full use of CRUD (Create, Read, Update, Delete) data operations.
+*Golf Goose* is a full 'MEN' stack application that makes full use of CRUD (Create, Read, Update, Delete) data operations.

 This application is designed to help golf enthusiasts access a database of golf courses developed and maintained by users.
 Users can login to the app using their Google account (using Google OAuth) and then view a list of courses in the Golf Goose database, add new golf courses to the database, edit and delete course details for golf courses they created, add golf courses to a list of courses they have played, add reviews to courses they have played, and view reviews left by other users.